 We are the second-largest chicken producer in the world with operations in the US, Mexico and Puerto Rico.
 We are primarily engaged in the production, processing, marketing and distribution of fresh, frozen and value-added chicken products to retailers, distributors and foodservice operators.
 Our primary product types are fresh chicken products, prepared chicken products and export chicken products.
 We sell our fresh chicken products to the foodservice and retail markets.
 We sell our prepared food products to foodservice customers and retail distributors.
 We also export products to customers in approximately 95 countries, including Mexico, Russia and China.
 As a vertically integrated company, we control every phase of the production of our products.
 We operate feed mills, hatcheries, processing plants and distribution centers in 14 US states, Puerto Rico and Mexico.
 We operate in one reportable business segment, as a producer and seller of chicken products we either produce or purchase for resale.
 Our fresh chicken products consist of refrigerated (non-frozen) whole or cut-up chicken, either pre-marinated or non-marinated, and pre-packaged chicken in various combinations of freshly refrigerated, whole chickens and chicken parts.
 Our prepared chicken products include portion-controlled breast fillets, tenderloins and strips, delicatessen products, salads, formed nuggets and patties and bone-in chicken parts.
-These products are breaded or non-marinated or non-marinated or non-marinated or non-breaded and either pre-marinated or non-marinated.
+These products are sold either refrigerated or frozen and may be fully cooked, partially cooked or raw.
+In addition, these products are breaded or non-breaded and either pre-marinated or non-marinated.